The Marilyn Monroe Century : From Norma Jeane to Icon—A Story in Photographs

 Full Description

-In 1999, the Museum of Modern Art declared Dr. Bruno Bernard's legendary photograph Marilyn in White—capturing Monroe on the 20th Century Fox backlot as her white dress billowed above a subway grate—the symbol of the century.
+In 1999, the Museum of Modern Art declared Bernard's legendary photograph Marilyn in White—capturing Monroe on the Twentieth Century Fox backlot as her white dress billowed above a subway grate—the symbol of the century.
 This single image defined 1950s Hollywood glamour and continues to echo across pop culture in songs, films, artworks, and more today.
+Appearing inset on this book's beautiful clothbound cover, a lenticular print recreates this famous moment—the sudden lift of Monroe's skirt, shifting as the book is tilted up and down.

 最近チェックした商品